Welcome to International Students

 For further information, please refer to the St Hilda’s School Entry Requirement Policy.

 PRIMARY (Prep to Year 6) CRICOS: 086182M

-St Hilda’s School accepts international student enrolments for direct entry into Junior School.
+St Hilda’s School accepts international student enrolments for direct entry into Prep – Year 3 in Junior School.
+Entry into Years 4 – 6, requires proof of English language proficiency as per St Hilda’s School’s Entry Requirements Policy.
 Year level of entry will be assessed based on the student’s age, current year level and education history including evidence of the student’s dedication to school work and age-appropriate achievement in literacy and numeracy areas of the curriculum.

-Junior School Students’ English language skills will be assessed upon arrival in order to develop an appropriate ESL (English as a Second Language) support program.
+Junior School Students’ English language skills will be assessed upon arrival in order to develop an appropriate EAL/D (English as an additional language/dialect) support program.